JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ### Colon

-There is a space before colon where colon separates type and supertype and there's no space where colon separates instance and type:
+Put a space before `:` when it's used to separate a type and a supertype.
+Don't put a space before `:` when it separates a declaration and its type.
+Always put a space after `:`.

 ``` kotlin
 interface Foo<out T : Any> : Bar {